125th Anniversary Scholarships for Black British Researchers

 4. Community Building: A key component of the scholarship programme is the creation of a supportive community of Black British researchers pursuing PhDs.
 This network will foster collaboration and peer support among scholars.

-5. Research Training Support Grant: In addition to financial support, scholarship recipients will receive a research training support grant at £750 per year.
+5. Research Training Support Grant: In addition to financial support, scholarship recipients will receive a research training support grant at £2,250 across the duration of the PhD.
 This grant is intended to support conference attendance, fieldwork, and other essential activities that enhance their research and academic growth.

 6. Commitment to Inclusivity: We are dedicated to building an inclusive academic environment that values diversity and ensures equitable access to education.